akanadocs/docs-test/ag/policies/using_the_business_metrics_policy.md

 	*  **Name (drop-down)** - Select area of header to extract from.
 Only visible if the Source is Header.
 	* **Test Message** -  Specify the test message to be used for testing expressions in the text box.
 Test messages are optional.
 * **Derive** – Radio button that displays the Derivation Instructions for the highlighted row in the Variables table.
 Options include Constant, Simple Expression, Spring Expression, and Operational Dimension.
-	* **Derivation** – For Constant, Simple Expression, or Spring Expression options, enter a definition in the text fox.
+	* **Derivation** – For Constant, Simple Expression, or Spring Expression options, enter a definition in the text box.
 For Operational Metric or Operational Dimension select a metric or dimension from the drop-down.
 	* Use the **Test** button to perform the expression in the Derivation Text Box against the sample message identified by the Source Pull Down.
 	* The results will display in the text box.
 * **Apply** – Button that applies the values in the Extraction or Derivation Instructions to the selected row in the Variables table.
-* **Clear** -
+* **Clear** - Clears the contents of the selected table row.

 <a href="#top">back to top</a>